 The Relevance of Architecture

-Though our natural surroundings have been extensively modified with the creation of built environments, we seldom pause to consider the impact that this has on the lives of individuals at all levels.
-In fact, who we are as a people is reflected in our architecture and, in turn, that architecture is a key factor that shapes us.
+Though our natural surroundings have been extensively modified with the creation of built environments, we seldom pause to consider the impact that these have on the lives of individuals at all levels.
+In fact, who we are as a people is reflected in our architecture and, in turn, that architecture is a key factor in shaping us.

-Constructing and maintaining the structures for living, working and leisure activity consume a large share of the world’s resources.
+Constructing and maintaining the structures for living, working, and leisure activities consume a large share of the world’s resources.
 In turn, the deployment of those resources and optimization of their use is a function of architectural design.

-In Canada some 40% of energy consumption is devoted to heating and cooling buildings.
-Bringing about the necessary conservation measures and accommodating to our changing climate will require modifications to our built environment and hence our architectural approach.
+In Canada, some 40% of energy consumption is directed to the heating and cooling of buildings.
+Accommodating to our changing climate and bringing about necessarily related conservation measures will require modifications to our built environment and hence to our architectural approach.

-Population growth is putting pressure on our urban centers and causing increasingly severe and deleterious effects on our environment.
+Population growth is likewise exerting pressure on our urban centres with increasingly severe and deleterious effects on our environment.
 Adequate housing is considered to be a human right.
-Architecture is a key tool with which to address these complex problems.
+Architecture is a key tool with which to address these complex issues.

-Architectural esthetics are a function of our culture and play a fundamental role in defining the stature of our country and affect the well-being of its population.
+Architectural aesthetics are a function of our culture and play a fundamental role in defining the stature of our country, affecting the well-being of its population.
 This is particularly important in our major cities and their suburbs.
-Pleasing, well designed and attractive buildings foster innovation and productivity.
+Pleasing, well designed and attractive buildings have the potential to foster innovation and productivity.

-The architecture of an age or a people reflects its technology, historical events, artistic styles, political processes, social organization and so on.
-Consequently the study of architecture is integral to understanding the human condition.
+The architecture of an age or a people reflects their technology, historical events, artistic styles, political processes, social organization and so much more.
+Consequently, the study of architecture is integral to understanding the human condition.